david-cattermole/cameraInferno-maya/README.md

-# cameraInferno-maya
+# Camera Inferno for Maya
 Autodesk Maya Plug-in for visualising camera burn-in text.

 The _Camera Inferno_ tool is a Maya Viewport 2.0 visualisation tool for displaying helpful, dynamic information for pre-vis, post-vis and tech-vis in Visual Effects.

 The _Camera Inferno_ tool has the following features: